Perhaps no stretch of Tacoma better shows off the city’s revitalization than Ruston Way, the city’s beloved walkway along Commencement Bay.

 You can easily spend an afternoon exploring from one end to the other.
 The itinerary described below starts at Point Ruston at the north end of Ruston Way.
 You’ll find ample parking at Point Ruston in the structure you see as you enter from the roundabout.

-You may want to explore as much as your younger walkers and riders can handle on Ruston Way and then send a grown-up with more endurance back for your ride.
+You may want to explore as much as your younger walkers and riders can handle on Ruston Way and then send a grown-up with more endurance back to fetch the car.
 Here are our favorite ways to explore Ruston Way!

 1. Splash and play at Point Ruston

-On the promenade in front of Point Ruston (5005 Ruston Way) you’ll find a ferry-boat themed playground and a new sprayground that opened earlier this year.
+On the promenade in front of Point Ruston (5005 Ruston Way) you’ll find a ferry-boat themed playground and a newer sprayground that opened last year.
 The playground is small but offers plenty of fun for imaginative kids, and it’s hard to think of a play structure around with a better view.

-The new sprayground, designed to blend into the natural elements, features decorative rocks and water that squirts up in a pattern to mimic fish jumping and swimming.
+The sprayground, designed to blend into the natural elements, features decorative rocks and water that squirts up in a pattern to mimic fish jumping and swimming.
 It is currently operating from noon–10 p.m. and is already a huge hit with local kids needing to cool off.
+The sprayground is free and open to the public.

 Find public restrooms between the new fish-and-chips window and the main entrance to the WildFin restaurant (also a good option for lunch).
-You can read more about the playground and sprayground on its blog.
+You can read more about the playground and sprayground on Point Ruston's blog.
 More detailed driving directions are here.

 2. Rent some wheels and fuel up